 Even some modern mathematicians take a liking to the idea of sacred geometry – Carl Friedrich Gauss, for example, has said that “God arithmetizes”.
 The British author Stephen Skinner writes in his book, Sacred Geometry: Deciphering the Code, that sacred geometry has its origins in the study of nature.
-Many examples in nature correspond to geometric shapes: the nautilus shell to the logarithmic spiral and the cells of a honeycomb to hexagons, for example.
-Many saw these geometric shapes in nature as evidence that these shapes were sacred, since nature itself was seen as something sacred and worthy of being worshipped.
-Skinner asserts that it is possible to place a geometric diagram over pretty much any natural or human created object, and find some lines which intersect the image.
+Nature abounds with examples that correspond to geometric shapes (e.g. the nautilus shell to the logarithmic spiral and the cells of a honeycomb to hexagons).
+Many saw these geometric shapes in nature as evidence that these shapes were sacred since nature itself was seen as something sacred and worthy of being worshipped.
+Skinner asserts that it is possible to place a geometric diagram over pretty much any natural or human-created object and find some lines which intersect the image.

-The plan of the Borobudur, the largerst Buddhist temple in the world (found in Indonesia), is essentially a mandala.
+The plan of the Borobudur, the largest Buddhist temple in the world (located in Java, Indonesia), is essentially a mandala.
 The floorplan of the Borobudur is made up of four mandalas (decreasing in size at each higher level) and three circles (also decreasing in size at each higher level).
 Another example of a mandala shaped building is the largest religious monument in the world – the Buddhist temple of Angkor Wat, located in Cambodia.